 If your professional license is at stake, it is important that you contact a lawyer experienced in defending against administrative complaints against your license, actions by regulatory agencies or malpractice law suits.
 George F. Indest III is the President and Managing Partner of The Health Law Firm and is board certified in Health Law.
 This focus allows Mr. Indest to diligently represent professionals throughout Florida and in other states.
 Among his current and former clients are hospitals, long term care facilities, physicians, dentists, nurses, pharmacists and other health care providers.
-To schedule a confidential consultation, call his office at (407) 331-6620 or e-mail him at smartin@thehealthlawfirm.com to find out what options are available to you.
+To schedule a confidential consultation, call his office at (407) 331-6620, Toll-Free at (888) 331-6620 or e-mail kbrant@thehealthlawfirm.com to find out what options are available to you.